How to change the world, starting with yourself, and the importance of self-actualisation

-This sounds very simple and obvious, but I find it very profound.
-How many of us have stopped to think what our true nature is and what we want from life?
-Are we true to ourselves in our choices of career, partner, life goals?
+This sounds simple and obvious, but it is profound.
+How many of us have stopped to think about what our true nature is and what we want from life?
+Are we true to ourselves in our choices of career, partner, and life goals?
 How many of us know, really know, who we are and what we want to achieve in life?

 I don’t know about you, but I am now a middle-aged man, and I am still grappling with these questions.

 Find out who you are, define your purpose in life, and go for it.
 You will have walked the first step towards happiness.

 What I like about the three quotes above from Michael Jackson, Ghandi and Rumi is that they combine personal growth and self-actualisation, focused on the individual, with changing the world, focused on the collective.
 The first step in order to change the group is to change oneself.

 Our world has improved a lot, and living standards are better than ever, but it is still a highly unequal and unfair place, with many global issues menacing our existence and the quality of our lives.
 It needs changing, but it won’t change itself.

 We shouldn’t be waiting for others to change it for us.
 These three quotes remind us that we have the agency, the power, and the capacity to change the world if we start with ourselves.
 If you become the best version of yourself, you will live a happier life, you will make your small contribution to changing the world for the better, and you will become a role model for others.